-- understand and analyse educational concepts, their premises and contexts that are unique to education. - understand determinants of the purposes and processes of education. - understand the role of education as an agency of social transformation. - reflect critically on concerns and issues of contemporary Indian schooling. - develop their insight as future concerns of education. - analyse development of education in the light of socio-economic, political and cultural development. - understand the relationship between education and society acquaint with the philosophy of Indian thinkers analyse the role of family and society in modernization. - promote international understanding through education. - appreciate the role of teacher in promoting social change.
+- understand and analyse educational concepts, their premises and contexts that are unique to education. - understand determinants of the purposes and processes of education. - understand the role of education as an agency of social transformation. - reflect critically on concerns and issues of contemporary Indian schooling. - develop their insight as future concerns of education. - analyse development of education in the light of socio-economic, political and cultural development.

+- On completion of the course the student teacher will be able to understand the relationship between education and society acquaint with the philosophy of Indian thinkers, analyse the role of family and society in modernization. - · promote international understanding through education. - appreciate the role of teacher in promoting social change.